Policy On Users Storing Data on Their Local Workstations

 • Time-Off Policy and Instructions for Full-Time Employees

+Vacation time is approved on a "first-come, first-served' basis.
 Vacation Time Eligibility All full-time employees are entitled to the following paid vacation benefit.
-A full-time employee is defined as one who consistently works at least thirty-five hours per week.
-Accrual First two calendar years of sequential ...
+A full-time employee is defined as one who consistently works at least thirty-five ...

 • Paid Sick Leave Policy - Effective January 1, 2025